Vyral/mark-ramey/_posts/2019-02-22-how-to-tell-whether-a-property-is-a-good-investment.md

 {% include pullquote.html %}

-**4. The current tenant situation.** If the property already has tenants, how have they paid each month on time?
+**4. The current tenant situation.** If the property already has tenants, have they paid each month on time?
 How long is the lease?
 Can you raise the rent, or is it at a good level already?
 These are all questions you’ll need to answer.

 These are just a handful of tips I wanted to share with you today.
 If you have any other questions about buying or selling real estate in the meantime, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.